Photo Credit: https://flic.kr/p/4Enhme

 - Reflection makes all of us self-aware.
 It challenges us to think deeply about how we learn and why and why not.

 - Reflection deepens ownership.
 When we reflect, we become sensitive to the personal connection that exists between ourselves, our learning, and our work.
 The more we consider these connections, the deeper they seem to become.
 Reflection makes things matter more.

 - Reflection helps us get comfortable with uncomfortable.
 It also helps us fail forward.
 It’s through reflection that we’ve discovered our greatest power as a writing community: our collective expertise and our willingness to encourage and celebrate risk-taking.

 - Reflection helps us know ourselves better.
 It helps us sharpen our vision, so we can align our actions to it.
 Reflection also helps us notice when we’re getting off track.

 - Perhaps most importantly, reflection helps us advocate for ourselves and support others.
 Taking the time to reflect enables us to identify what we want, what we need, and what we must do to help ourselves.
 It also helps us realize how our gifts and strengths might be used in service to others.

 I find that often, we struggle to find time to support reflective practice.
 Deadlines drive instruction far too much than they should, forcing learners and teachers to value perfection, products, and grades more than the development of softer and perhaps, more significant skills.
 Devoting a few moments at the end of class can make a real difference though, particularly when you pitch a few powerful prompts at learners.
-These are the ten questions that illicit the most powerful responses from the students I work with.
+These are the ten questions that elicit the most powerful responses from the students I work with.